mblakew/lounge-lizard/supported-features.md

 | Feature         | Slack              | LL for Slack       | MS Teams           | Graph API          | LL for Teams       |
 | --------------- | :----------------: | :----------------: | :----------------: | :----------------: | :----------------: |

+### Notes
+1. In MS Teams and the Graph API users are actually defined at the team level and not the channel level, but the application allows a user to see the user list at the channel level.
+2. The distinction between starring a chat and pinning a chat is that starring a chat causes it to be marked as a favorite and thus displayed in a special section of the UI along with other starred items.
+Pinning a chat just causes it to be displayed in a special subsection at the top of the list of all chats.